coxmediagroup/Tic-Tac-Toe/app/readme.md

 * Chrome Latest: Working
 * Firefox Latest: Working
-* I.E. 11: Working if you run from server.py
+* I.E. 11 and 8: Working if you run from server.py